Liamnooneatu/AnchorManagment/README.md

 This Project is created by Liam Noone and Naoise O loughlin.

-This Webpage allows you to buy boats and parts for all your sea sailing needs!
+This Webpage allows you to buy boats and parts for all your boating needs!

 Here are some features we have implemented: The ability to buy a boat/or boat parts, sell a boat, finance a boat and also create an account.